 In the current market environment, a 3.75% mortgage rate on a 30 year fixed loan is good for those with less than perfect credit.
-It’s also good for cash-out refinances, no-owner occupied properties and multi-unit properties.
+It’s also good for cash-out refinances, non-owner occupied properties, and multi-unit properties.
 If you have excellent credit, equity (greater than 25%) and you are not taking cash out, you probably will be able to obtain a mortgage rate that is lower than that.

 What Are Today’s Mortgage Rates In California?